Standardised convolutional filtering for radiomics: Introduction

 This reference manual draws on and extends the first IBSI reference manual~\cite{ZLV2017} by defining and standardising image biomarkers based on so-called convolutional filters, \textit{e.g.}, wavelets, Laws kernels and Laplacians of Gaussian (LoG).
 Here, we specifically address several so-called convolutional filters.
 Filters such as entropy, median, max and morphological filtering are not covered.

 This document is structured as follows.
 The first section of this chapter describes the place of convolutional filtering in the overall radiomics workflow.
 The second section of this chapter introduces notations and conventions (Section~\ref{sec:notations}).
 The final section provides a brief overview of the image filtering process for image biomarker extraction (Section~\ref{sec:overview}).
 Chapter~\ref{sec:convolution} details all aspects of convolutional operations, the fundamental process for linear image filtering.
 Chapter~\ref{sec:linearFilterProperties} lists important properties of convolutional filters.
-Most commonly used convolutional filtering methods in radiomics are identified and formally defined in Chapter~\ref{sec:filtersDescription}.
+Commonly used convolutional filtering methods in radiomics are identified and formally defined in Chapter~\ref{sec:filtersDescription}.
+Chapter~\ref{sec:guidelinesDetails} contains technical reporting guidelines and an overview of parameters for the convolutional filtering methods detailed in the previous chapter.
 Chapter~\ref{sec:qualitativeComparison} qualitatively compares these filtering methods in terms of the properties introduced in Chapter~\ref{sec:linearFilterProperties}.
 Finally, benchmarking of software implementations of the filters defined in Chapter~\ref{sec:filtersDescription} is proposed in Chapter~\ref{sec:benchmarking}, where phantoms are defined and the benchmarking procedure, including response map comparisons, is detailed.